Toronto District School Board

 TDSSAA Wrestling

-Stay tuned for updates regarding the upcoming 2023-2024 TDSSAA Wrestling season.
+Please check back for updates regarding this year's TDSSAA Wrestling season.
 Please connect with your school's Health & Physical Education department for more information.

 Karen Patel